Khao San Road

 Khao San Road offers cheap accommodation ranging from budget hostels to 3-star hotels.
 It’s also home to many budget guest houses, Internet cafes, restaurants, lively bars and clubs as well as massage parlours.
 Packed into this strip are bookshops, tattoo shops, travel agents, market stalls and street vendors selling everything from noodles to curries, rice and coconuts.
 With its relaxed atmosphere and carefree attitude, Khao San Road is quite unlike anywhere else in Bangkok.
-It’s a great place to hang out, popular with the friendly locals, travellers and holidaymakers.
+It’s a great place to hang out, popular with the friendly locals, travelers and holidaymakers.

 The area has a party spirit which spills over into nearby Soi Rambuttri.
 Khao San Road is where East meets West, there’s something on every corner.
 Here you can find sleek clubs playing the latest sounds, electric market stalls converted into modern cocktail bars, rickety wooden Thai bars selling cheap booze and fast food outlets catering for Westerners.
 The place has soul and a raunchy, gritty charm about it which makes it so famous.

 Some people have labelled Khao San Road as a backpacker ghetto which is a little unfair.
 There’s still plenty of variety and history especially North of Khao San where you can find quaint old streets that meander up towards Dusit.
 A stone’s throw away to the South of Khao San is one of Bangkok’s most famous roads, Ratchadamnoen.
 This was built by King Rama V in 1899 to connect the Grand Palace to Dusit Palace.

 Many people choose to stay in Khao San Road for its great location.
 There are lots of easy to find internet cafes, laundries and beauty salons.
 Many ATMs can be found here so you’ll have no problem exchanging money.
 Love shopping?
 How about buying bargain watches, sports tops, shoes, denim jeans, handicrafts and souvenirs at the day and night shopping bazaars?
 After shopping, sit back, relax and watch the world go by at one the many street bars.
 Try Thai cocktails like Passion Fruit Caipiroska, Siam Mary, Tom Yum Siam or Lancastria, lychee vodka, martini with lemon.